shibammitra24/shibammitra24/README.md

 <h2 align="center">Hi 👋!
-My name is Shibam Mitra and I'm a CS Student from India.</h2>
+My name is Shibam Mitra and I'm a Front-end Designer / Developer from India.</h2>

 ###